hbmartin/protobuf_java_to_protobufjs/README.md

 Takes the Java classes generated from Protobuf 3 messages and return a Map suitable for JSON serialization and use in [ProtobufJS](https://github.com/protobufjs/protobuf.js)

 ## Download

-Include instructions on how to integrate the library into your projects.
-For instance install in your build.gradle:
+Install in your build.gradle:

 ```
 dependencies {
-  implementation 'me.haroldmartin:protobuf_java_to_protobufjs:0.0.1'
+  implementation 'com.github.hbmartin:protobuf_java_to_protobufjs:0.0.1'
 }
 ```

 ## Usage